fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 ## View Components ##

-Components defined with a grade of `viewComponent` are also model components and evented components, so they support
+Components defined with a grade of `viewComponent` are also model components, so they support
 * all of the [common options](#options-supported-by-all-components-grades) described above,
 * [`modelComponent` options](#model-components) described above
 * and those defined below.